Women in Engineering: Advocating for other women

 What’s your favorite thing about being an engineer?

 At Denver Water, we’re solving problems.
-One day it might be helping our teams adjust to a material shortage, and another day will be to address a customer concern after a water line sunk and impacted their landscaping.
-It’s very satisfying to help people every day.
+There are the five-minute, five-hour, five-day, and five-month problems that require leadership and collaboration.
+One day it might be helping our teams adjust to a material shortage, and another day will be prioritizing a main replacement in advance of a city’s transportation project.
+It’s very satisfying to help people and communities every day.

-I love what I do in my work monitoring our engineering standards, because anything tied to those standards ensures safety for our employees, our contractors, our customers and our community.
-What we do makes a difference.
+I love what I do in my work managing our Engineering Standards and Capital Projects Construction Standards.
+Anything tied to those standards ensures safety for our employees, our contractors, our customers and our community.
+What we do makes a difference and has a reach well beyond the Denver Water service area.
+I routinely talk with peers from around the country and have developed a peer network that allows me to have a larger presence in the water utility community.

 For me personally, I love that no two days are the same.
-My job is diverse and interesting, and I get to work with many different people.
+My job is diverse and interesting, and I get to work with many different people from across the country.
 Truly, there’s never a dull moment and it’s awesome.

 Recent Colorado School of Mines graduate Viviana Verde reflects on her first job as an engineer — at Denver Water.